Lintarierick/Phase-3-Project/README.md

 ## Components

 * **Jupyter Notebook**
-The [Jupyter Notebook](https://github.com/Lintarierick/Phase-3-Project/blob/main/index.ipynb) is our key deliverable and contains details of our approach and methodology, data cleaning, exploratory data analysis and model building and validation.
+The [Jupyter Notebook](https://github.com/Lintarierick/Phase-3-Project/blob/main/index.ipynb) is my key deliverable and contains details of my approach and methodology, data cleaning, exploratory data analysis and model building and validation.

 I recommend using [nbviewer](https://nbviewer.org) to view the Jupyter Notebook.